kb-dk/newspaper-fastcgi-ticket-checker/README.md

 Statistics of usage logs are processed by https://github.com/statsbiblioteket/newspaper-usage-statistics

-From version 0.4 development is facilitated using Docker!
+From version 0.4 development is facilitated using Docker CE!
+Note: docker 1.13 or earlier does not understand the multi-build facility used with the Maven builds.

 To build the necessary images: